+Regardless of your occupation, physical fitness, or body type you could fall victim to heel pain.
 How can you prevent heel pain?
-The answer is simple, by wearing comfortable and supportive shoes or best shoes for heel pain.
-Regardless of your occupation, physical fitness, or body type you could fall victim to heel pain.
-In fact, those who are active on their feet or stand for long periods of time are at a higher risk for heel pain, especially when wearing unsupportive footwear.
+The answer is simple, by wearing comfortable and supportive shoes.
+Those who are active on their feet or stand for long periods are at a higher risk for heel pain, especially when wearing unsupportive footwear.
 Not to mention, physical activity from standing, walking, and running on hard surfaces often contributes to heel pain.
-Not only does heel pain affects your foot health but also contributes to other issues like knee, hip, and back pain.
+Not only does heel pain affect your foot health, but it also contributes to other issues like knee, hip, and back pain.

 Best Shoes for Heel Pain

-Comfortable shoes with arch support are a great choice for reducing foot pain associated with heel pain.
-Best shoes for heel pain will align your feet to their natural position and evenly distribute your weight across your feet.
-Thus, reducing the pulling of your the plantar fascia which is a primary cause of heel pain.
-Now that you understand the importance of wearing supportive shoes, below is a list of top shoes for heel pain.
+Comfortable shoes with arch support, a deep heel cup, firm heel counter, or heel support are a great choice for reducing foot pain associated with heel pain.
+The best shoes for heel pain will align your feet to their natural position and evenly distribute your weight across your foot.
+Thus, reducing the pulling of your plantar fascia, which is a primary cause of heel pain.
+Now that you understand the importance of wearing supportive shoes, below is a list of best shoes for heel pain.

 Where to Shop Comfortable Shoes for Heel Pain?

-Whether you prefer to shop online or instore, at Lucky Feet Shoes we have a large selection of shoes for heel pain for both men and women.
-But, if you prefer personalized shoe fittings, great customer service, we have nine comfort shoe stores located in Southern California.
-Which are located in Costa Mesa, Anaheim Hills, Rancho Cucamonga, Riverside, San Dimas, Long Beach, Temecula, La Quinta, and Palm Desert.
-Therefore, we invite you to stop by for a free foot analysis and try on our shoes for heel pain.
-In addition, we have a large selection of comfort shoes, wide shoes, arch support, and custom orthotics!
+Whether you prefer to shop online or in-store, at Lucky Feet Shoes we have a large selection of the best shoes for heel pain for both men and women.
+But, if you prefer personalized shoe fittings, great customer service, we have nine orthopedic shoes and comfort shoe stores located in Southern California.
+Which are located in Anaheim Hills, Rancho Cucamonga, Riverside, San Dimas, Long Beach, Temecula, and Palm Desert.
+Therefore, we invite you to stop by our shoe store for a free foot analysis and try on our best shoes for heel pain.
+In addition, we have a large selection of orthopedic shoes, comfort shoes, wide shoes, arch support, shoe inserts, and custom orthotics!
 We carry a wide selection of comfortable footwear ranging from sandals, heels, walking shoes, running shoes, casual sneakers, clogs, wedges, flats, booties, and boots.
 Therefore, we encourage you to shop in-store for our personalized customer service and free foot analysis!
 Schedule a free foot analysis today!